 Who doesn’t have a thousand questions when you first starting shooting on manual mode?
 I picked just a few of the ones I get asked frequently.
 If I missed one please include it in the comments and we will answer it.

 I remember wondering the same thing when I first started on manual mode.
 It’s your white balance.
 You can typically fix this in post-processing but it will make life easier if you can fix it in camera.
-You can read more about it here – Custom White Balance.
+You can read more about it here – Comparing Different White Balance Methods

 There could be a combination of reasons.
 Check your shutter speed to make sure you are shooting at least at 1/125.
 Be sure to check your aperture as well because if you are shooting wide open then your focal point may have fallen on something else in the photo.
 Make sure you also have the ability to change your focal point so it is falling on your subject’s eye.
 Read more about it – How to Take a Sharp Photo

 This is such a hard question to answer.
 One thing to keep in mind is that the equipment doesn’t make you a professional.
 If you are starting out and looking for a great inexpensive prime lens I recommend the 50mm 1.8.
-You can read more here – Looking to buy a DSLR?
+You can read more here – Which lens should I buy first?.
+Be sure to also check out our series: Everything you need to know about camera lenses

 Just like what equipment to buy this is a personal choice.
 Everyone has their opinion on whether to shoot in JPEG or RAW.
 You can read more about the difference between the two here – RAW vs. JPEG